 If the incorrect mixture is used when making resin this may cause cracking in the surface.
 The problem can also occur if the incorrect amount of aggregate (stone) is used during the mixing process.
-Manufacturers that supply resin and aggregate usually specify the proportions to mix resin and the amount of aggregate to use.
+Suppliers of resin and aggregate usually specify the proportions to mix resin and the amount of aggregate to use.

 5. Resin drive problems – Streaking